torch/nn/doc/containers.md

   0.0000  0.0000  0.0000  0.0000  0.0000  0.0000  0.0000
 [torch.DoubleTensor of dimension 6x7x7]
 ```
-Note how the last 2 filter maps have 1 column of zero-padding
+Note how the last 2 of 6 filter maps have 1 column of zero-padding
-on the left and 2 on the right.
+on the left and top, as well as 2 on the right and bottom.
 This is inevitable when the component
-module output tensors that aren't all odd or even.
-For consistent
+module output tensors non-`dim` sizes aren't all odd or even.
-mapping, all odd or all even outputs are therefore desired.
+Such that in order to keep the mappings aligned, one need
+only ensure that these be all odd (or even).

 <a name="nn.TableContainers"/>
 ## Table Containers ##